rahimunlu/VeriHire/frontend(new)/WORLD_MINI_APP_README.md

    - Ensure user has sufficient balance

 3. **Safe Area Issues**:

    - Use WorldAppLayout component
    - Check safeAreaInsets values
    - Test on different devices

+4. **World ID Verification Issues**:
+   - **"Verification Rejected"**: For World Mini Apps, explicit World ID verification is not needed
+   - **Email Verification Loop**: Users in World App are automatically verified - no separate action required
+   - **Action Not Found**: Mini Apps don't need specific World ID actions - verification is automatic
+   - **App ID Issues**: For mini apps, you can use the default staging app ID

 ### Debug Mode